HacKanCuBa/blake2signer/docs/docs/examples.md

     ```

 !!! tip "Always use personalisation"
-    You can set the personalisation parameter in every signer, and it is a good idea to always do it: simply set it to some unique value, it doesn't have to be random, nor secret.
+    You can set the personalisation parameter in every signer, and it is a good idea to always do it: set it to some unique value, it doesn't have to be random, nor secret.

 ## Splitting signatures

 !!! info "New in v2.0.0"

-There are some situations were you need to transmit data and signature through different transports, such as different cookies (i.e. to store the signature in a HTTPOnly cookie and the data in a JS readable one) or different fields (i.e. to present data to the user but hide the signature because it is not pretty to read).
+There are some situations were you need to transmit data and signature through different transports, such as different cookies (i.e. to store the signature in an HTTPOnly cookie and the data in a JS readable one) or different fields (i.e. to present data to the user but hide the signature because it is not pretty to read).
 For those situations a mechanism is provided out-of-the-box: [`sign_parts`](signers.md#blake2signer.signers.Blake2Signer.sign_parts)/[`unsign_parts`](signers.md#blake2signer.signers.Blake2Signer.unsign_parts) and [`dumps_parts`](signers.md#blake2signer.signers.Blake2SerializerSigner.dumps_parts)/[`loads_parts`](signers.md#blake2signer.signers.Blake2SerializerSigner.loads_parts).

 !!! info "This can be done in every signer"